 The whole earth will hear

-Adapted from The One Year® Book of Hymns by Mark Norton and Robert Brown, Tyndale House Publishers (1995), entry for June 8.
+Adapted from The One Year® Book of Christian History by E. Michael and Sharon Rusten (Tyndale, 2003), entry for June 29.

 Content is derived from the Holy Bible, New Living Translation and other publications of Tyndale Publishing House